 Maturities of investments will be selected based on cash flow requirements.
 Current and expected yield curve analysis will be monitored, and the portfolio will be invested accordingly.
 Investments will have a maximum remaining maturity of only the limitations imposed by government statute or five (5) years from purchase, whichever is shorter.
+An investment's term or remaining maturity shall be measured from the settlement date to final maturity.
+Investments shall not have a forward settlement date exceeding 45 days from the time of investment.
 The weighted average maturity (or duration) of the pooled portfolio shall reflect the liquidity needs and risk profile that the Treasurer deems appropriate.
 The Treasurer may state the current portfolio target maturity in the Investment Guidelines that accompany this Investment Policy.